Carpal tunnel syndrome can vary significantly by patient, and so the recovery from surgery will look different each time.

 Your doctor will advise you of what to avoid after carpal tunnel release surgery following your procedure.

-• Avoid returning to any environment that encourages poor posture, and seek out ergonomic guidelines for your workplace and home computer set up
+- Avoid returning to any environment that encourages poor posture, and read our ergonomic guidelines for your workplace and home computer set up

 Frequently Asked Questions